-Author has written 12 stories for Phantom of the Opera.
+Author has written 19 stories for Phantom of the Opera, and Phantom of the Opera.

 I have no life, therefore I have no personal biography.

 My introduction to Phantom began as a teenager.
 At some point I'd read the original book The Phantom of the Opera and found it unbearable.
 It hurt; I hated it because it was painful, I had to force myself to complete the story.
 The book itself is not a masterpiece of literature, but the parallels between a person shunned for their appearance, who preferred the darkness to light, music to companionship were too much for my socially unhappy fifteen year old self, and it would be many years before I picked it up again.